ldbc/ldbc_snb_bi/tigergraph/benchmark_on_cluster/README.md

     ```

 1. TigerGraph will be installed under user `tigergraph`.
 The password need to be modified in `setup_centOS.sh`.
 Run

     ```sh
     ./setup_GCP.sh
     # press enter and skip paraphrase
     ```

-1. Download TigerGraph pacakge and modify `install_conf.json`.
+1. Download TigerGraph package and modify `install_conf.json`.
 Please provide the license, IP address, and sudo username (here is tigergraph) and password.
 Then run

     ```
     ./install.sh -n
     ```